- GRA 6284

 These challenges represent risks to all companies engaging in cross-border activities, and are therefore a useful starting point for anyone tasked with writing and implementing a risk management strategy.
 Moreover, they give us the opportunity to expose students to some of the contemporary debates not covered by other courses in this program.

 International trade and institutions:

-- Introduction to comparative advantages, scale economies and market power as sources of international trade.
+- Comparative advantages, scale economies and market power as sources of international trade.

 - Role and history of institutions that regulate and monitor international trade (esp. the EU and the WTO)